 Anatolie Coșciug is a PhD student in Sociology at the University of Bielefeld, Germany.
 His doctoral research on transnational trade with second-hand goods imported from Western Europe to Eastern Europe is supervised by Thomas Faist (Bielefeld University) and Alejandro Portes (Princeton University).
 He is also Research Assistant at the Department of Political Sciences, Babeș-Bolyai University, Cluj-Napoca, Romania, being involved in research projects on the Romanian migration phenomenon.

-Ovidiu Oltean is PhD candidate at the Political Science Department in Cluj.
+Ovidiu Oltean is PhD in Political Science, UBB.
 He works as researcher on the relation among ethnic migration from Romania, institutions and ethnic organizations, and social change.

-Andreea Vornicu is currently a PhD student in the department of Political Sciences, Babes-Bolyai University.
-She helds a BA in Law and Journalism and a MA in International Development.
+Andreea Vornicu holds a PhD in Political Sciences, Babes-Bolyai University.
+She holds a BA in Law and Journalism and a MA in International Development.
 Her research interests are related to institutional design and post-conflict reconstruction, rule of law and transitional justice.